 One more post from the series dedicated to short video trips across Portugal, mixing some of the country’s music, culture, and landscapes!
 This time we will be leaving Lisbon behind and start making our way towards the north.
 Welcome to Central Portugal!

-For many people living in the Lisbon area, anything to the north of, say, Leiria will immediately fall under the category of “north”; for many people living in Minho anything to the south of Porto will immediately fall under the category of “south”.
-This is half true and half joke! 😉
+For many people living in the Lisbon area, anything to the north of, say, Leiria will immediately fall under the category of “north”.
+For many people living in Minho anything to the south of Porto will immediately fall under the category of “south”.
+Mind you, this is half true and half joke! 😉

-Central Portugal is home to a big variety of landscapes as well as cultural and historical and backgrounds.
+Central Portugal is home to a substantial variety of landscapes as well as cultural and historical backgrounds.
 Today’s blog post is by no means a thorough look into the region but intended mostly to show you some bits and pieces of this beautiful part of the country.

 The next video, by a band called Ciclo Preparatório, gets extra points for showing landscapes and monuments.
 The building in front of which the band is playing is the one and only Convent of Christ in Tomar, about which thousands of pages have been written and not only in Portuguese.
 Did you know some people believe this is where the Holy Grail is hidden?
 Well, now you do!

 Oh, but then there’s also the castle of Almourol.
 Granted, not the fanciest castle in Portugal but it’s surely among the fortifications with the most flair and best location.
-Both the castle of Almourol and the Convent of Christ were connected to the Knights Templar, by the way.
+Both the castle of Almourol and the Convent of Christ were connected to the Knights Templar.

-Last but not least a note about the female voice in this song and which belongs to Lena d’Água (and not to the girl in the band), a singer who was pretty famous from I’d say the late 70’s to the late 80’s.
+Last but not least a note about the female voice in this song and which belongs not to the girl in the band but to Lena d’Água, a singer who was pretty famous from I’d say the late 70’s to the late 80’s.
 She was also part of a band called Salada de Frutas (yep, fruit salad).
 They were responsible for some hits which shed a less than pleasant light on the society of the time and, perhaps not surprisingly, are still relevant today.
 If you’re curious check out some of their songs, like “Demagogia”, “Olha o robot” and “Nuclear não, obrigado”.

 The info I found about this is a bit contradictory when it comes to details, so long story short: In the 1910’s uranium mines were a thing in the region and at the time radium was considered to be highly beneficial and used in many things, from bath salts to chocolates (yum!).
 It was at that time that a Spanish count brought his very ill daughter to the region and, he claimed, the waters cured her so he decided to open a hotel – this hotel.
 Second World War happened and people realised that, ooopsie, radioactive stuff isn’t good, which meant the closing down of the thermal baths in 1945.